zecruel/CadZinho/script/xlsxwriter/README.md

 * Defined names.
 * Document properties.

-It works with Lua 5.1 and Lua 5.2.
+It works with Lua 5.4

 Here is an example: